MURPHYENGINEERING/uasm/README.md

   loadi a 0b1   ; Load a binary literal constant into register A LOADI B 0x2   ; Load a hex literal constant into register B

-  ADDR  A B     ; Add the contents of register B into register A STORE A myvar ; Store the result into the memory address called myvar JUMP  end     ; Skip the next instruction
+  ADD  A B     ; Add the contents of register B into register A STORE A myvar ; Store the result into the memory address called myvar JUMP  end     ; Skip the next instruction
   ADDI  A 2     ; Add 2 into the contents of register A